h7-v/kestrel/README.md

 ## Features
 * Mines blocks filled with transaction data using Proof of Work
 * Uses [leveldb](https://github.com/google/leveldb) to store and access blocks on disk (Block data itself may be stored elsewhere eventually)
-* Maintains a local wallet balance based on previous transactions
+* Maintains a local wallet balance based on previous transactions (Upcoming)
 * Uses private keys to send KES coins to other Kestrel wallets (Upcoming)
 * Handles transaction data with Merkle Trees (Upcoming)
 * Networking to interact with other nodes (Upcoming)